IvanEdmundo/Coursera_Capstone/README.md

 ## Data

-To answer the business problem, we will use the Toronto Census and  the following factors have to be extracted from various data sources:
+To answer the business problem, we will use the Toronto Censs data set and the toronto neiborhoods data obtain by wikipedia.The following factors have to be extracted from the data sources:

 1)Population & Ethnic Distribution of Each Neighborhood (Toronto Census) 2)Income Distribution of Each Neighborhood (Toronto Census)